CodeSamplez.com

 socket.joinGroup(InetAddress.getByName("hostname"));

-For my masters course project purpose, I had to create few classes for generalize the UDP communication.
-If you are just starting out with UDP, you can try reusing those, which might help you get to a quick starting point.
+For the purpose of my master’s course project, I had to create a few classes to generalize UDP communication.
+If you are starting out with UDP, you can try reusing those, which might help you get to a quick starting point.

 The codes are written in rush and doesn’t have much standards/best practices followed.
 Sorry about that, will try make them better sometime.
 Also, those are just used in course projects with limited tests, so could be error prone, use at your own risk.